mcanlas/improv-living-guide/manuscript/improv-language.md

 ## Bad patterns

-Using bombs like cancer or spaceships and reacting to them in an indifferent or jovial way.
+Using bombs like cancer, spaceships, or divorce and reacting to them in an indifferent or jovial way.

 ## Subtext